mehcode/shio-rs/README.md

  - **Asynchronous**.
 Handlers are both handled _asynchronously_ and may be _asynchronous_ themselves.
 A `salt::Handler` receives a `tokio_core::reactor::Handle` which may be used to schedule additional work on the thread-local event loop.

  - **Multi-threaded**.
-By default, requests are handled by multiple threads, each running an event loop.
+By default, requests are handled by multiple threads, each running an event loop powered by `tokio`.

 ### WARNING: Salt is at 0.0.x which means the API is highly unstable.
 Use at your own risk.
 See [#1](https://github.com/mehcode/salt-rs/issues/1) to discuss our general direction.